 We believe our findings provide strong, consistent support for our theoretical predictions.
 However, like all research, ours has its share of limitations.
-First, role congruence may have been an issue in our Medcorp study as patients may expect their physicians to be white and male and thereby judge non-white or women doctors more harshly.
+First, role congruence may have been an issue in our Medcorp study, as patients may expect their physicians to be white and male and therefore judge nonwhite or women doctors more harshly.
 However, there is not much evidence to suggest that they do expect their doctor to be a white male.
-Indeed, patients prefer their doctor to look like them (women prefer women doctors, and nonwhite patients prefer nonwhite doctors; Chen, Fryer, Phillips, Wilson & Pathman, 2005; Cooper-Patrick, Gallo, & Gonzales, 1999).
-Likewise, role congruence should not have been an issue in our Bookcorp study, so our consistent results across these two samples provide us with some confidence that role-congruence alone is not responsible for our findings.
-Still, future research would be well-served to test our hypotheses in a variety of samples.
+Indeed, patients prefer their doctor to look like themselves, in that women prefer women doctors, and nonwhite patients prefer nonwhite doctors (Chen, Fryer, Phillips, Wilson, & Pathman, 2005; Cooper-Patrick, Gallo, & Gonzales, 1999).
+Likewise, role congruence should not have been an issue in our Bookcorp study, so the consistent results found for these two samples provide us with some confidence that role congruence alone is not responsible for our findings.
+Still, future research would be well served to test our hypotheses in a variety of samples as well as to see whether other observable demographic characteristics, such as age, might influence people's career progress (see Wang, Adams, Beehr, & Shultz, 2009) as a result of the mechanisms we described.

 Another potential issue is rater-target congruence.
-Although including patient gender and race in the analysis slightly strengthened our Medcorp study results, we did not control for these variables in that study because of multi-collinearity (i.e., the respective correlations between customer gender/race and physician gender/race were greater than .90).
-In our other two studies we found no evidence that rater-target congruence influenced customer satisfaction judgments.
-Indeed, in post-hoc analyses, the interactions of customer race X employee race and customer gender X employee gender were not significant.
-To maintain compliance with the rule of thumb that there should be five cases per variable (Tabachnick & Fidell, 2003), we do not report these post-hoc analyses.
+Although including patient gender and race in the analysis slightly strengthened our Medcorp study results, we did not control for these variables in that study because of multicollinearity (that is, the respective correlations between customer gender and race and physician gender and race were greater than .90).
+In our other two studies, we found no evidence that rater-target congruence influenced customer satisfaction judgments.
+Indeed, in post hoc analyses, the interactions of customer race by employee race and customer gender by employee gender were not significant.
+To maintain compliance with the rule of thumb that there should be five cases per variable (Tabachnick & Fidell, 2003), we do not report these post hoc analyses.

 Another potential limitation is that unobserved variables may be responsible for our results.
-In our Golfcorp study, employee demographics may have masked the facility's strategy.
-Facility executives pursuing a low-cost strategy may have hired a large number of women and nonwhite employees, whereas those pursuing a premium-pricing strategy may have hired a large number of whites and men.
-We ran some post-hoc analyses to test this idea and found no supporting evidence.
+In our Golfcorp study, employee demographic characteristics may have masked the facility's strategy.
+Facility executives pursuing a low-cost strategy may have hired a large number of women and nonwhite employees, whereas those pursuing a premiumpricing strategy may have hired a large number of whites and men.
+We ran some post hoc analyses to test this idea and found no supporting evidence.
+Specifically, we ran the interactions of several variables measuring club strategy (i.e., services offered, turnover rate) by objective performance, and although our four race and gender interactions remained significant, none of the additional interactions were significant (we do not report these analyses to maintain an adequate case-to-variable ratio).
+Relatedly, we also did not test or report whether nonwhite women faced a double jeopardy (Berdahl & Moore, 2006) in terms of customer satisfaction to maintain compliance with the five-toone rule of thumb (that is, we were not able to test the three-way interactions involving employee objective performance, employee race, and employee gender), but future research should do so.
+Finally, we did not test whether the Implicit Association

-Specifically, we ran the interactions of several variables measuring club strategy (i.e. services offered, turnover rate) by objective performance and our four race and gender interactions remained significant, but none of the additional interactions were significant (we do not report these analyses to maintain an adequate case to variable ratio).
-Relatedly, we also did not test or report whether nonwhite women face a double jeopardy (Berdahl & Moore, 2006) in terms of customer satisfaction to maintain compliance with the five to one rule of thumb (i.e. we were not able to test the three-way interactions involving employee objective performance, employee race and employee gender), but future research should do so.
-Finally, we did not test whether the IAT influences ratings of the organizational unit because we found that the IAT influences sub-components of the organizational unit ratings-employee and context ratings.
+Test score influenced ratings of organizational units because we found that it influenced subcomponents of the organizational unit ratings-that is, the employee and context ratings.